 We live in a mountain valley in the Canadian mountains of B.C and we’re blessed with many wild-crafting opportunities.
-From wild berries, herbs, flowers and plants, wild spaces offers nourishing foods.
+From wild berries, herbs, flowers, and plants, wild spaces offer nourishing foods.
 Foraging for wild edible plants has become our way of connecting deeper to our local wild spaces.

 I love the online herbalism courses that the herbal academy of New England offers.
 I’m pleased today to share the new Botany and Wild-Crafting course which will help you explore the visual characteristics of plant parts and learn how to use dichotomous keys for plant identification.

-Upon completion of the course, you will be able to
+After completion of the online edible wild plants and herbs guide, you will be able to:

 - Name all the parts of a plant, including the parts that make up flowers, leaves, fruits, and stems.